 At some point, Ramsay met playwright Dale Wasserman, and married him in 1966 in Nevada.
 Whoa Nelly, not so fast!
 Let’s start from the beginning.
 Dale Wasserman, born in 1914 in a poor family in Wisconsin, was a self schooled playwright who just hit it big time when in the early 1960s – his play Men of la mancha was a major hit that played to sold out theaters.
 He became a glitterati of Manhattan, and there met Ramsay in 1964.
 She was still living in Spain, but they kept in touch and dated on/off for two years.
 Ramsay was hardy the only girl on Dale’s arm – he dated a string of girls simultaneously.
 Yet, his friends were baffled by their relationship.

 What was peculiar about Ramsay was that she wasn’t Dale’s type – he was a shy, introverted, self-centered writer, deeply imaginative, easily emotional and very fragile.
-She was a true Arian woman: strong, capable, independent, stubborn – a true diva in every sense of the world, who liked “fun and cocktails”, was not above being petty from time to time, pretty much spoiled from early childhood – a woman more than capable to hold her own but extremely difficult to live with.
+She was a original Arian woman: strong, capable, independent, stubborn – a true diva in every sense of the world, who liked “fun and cocktails”, was not above being petty from time to time, pretty much spoiled from early childhood – a woman more than capable to hold her own but extremely difficult to live with.